minetest/minetest/doc/lua_api.md

         octaves = 3,
         persistence = 0.7
     },
-    -- NoiseParams structure describing one of the perlin noises used for -- ore distribution.
+    -- NoiseParams structure describing one of the noises used for -- ore distribution.
     -- Needed by "sheet", "puff", "blob" and "vein" ores.
     -- Omit from "scatter" ore for a uniform ore distribution.